United Australia Party (2013): 2021 iteration

+2022 election

 Several of the UAP's Senate candidates for the 2022 Australian federal election have espoused anti-vaccine beliefs, or are business associates of Palmer himself.

-The UAP encouraged supporters to preference sitting MPs last on their votes, except where the MPs support policies proposed by Craig Kelly.
+The UAP encouraged supporters to preference most sitting MPs last on their votes, except in seats with MPs that support policies proposed by Craig Kelly.
+Seats where the UAP did not preference the incumbent last include Bass (TAS), Chisholm (VIC), Flynn (QLD), Greenway (NSW), Mackellar (NSW), Reid (NSW), Wentworth (NSW) and Wide Bay (QLD).

+Despite the party preferencing most incumbents last, the party still directed its preferences to the Nationals in regional and rural electorates.
+In Queensland, the party preferenced the Liberal National Party over Labor and the Greens in all but four electorates: Dickson, Griffith, Groom and McPherson.
+The party preferenced incumbents last in all Western Australian seats.
+Palmer claimed that he preferenced the Liberals above Labor in 55% of seats and Labor above the Liberals in 45% of seats.

 At the 2022 election, Kelly lost his seat of Hughes, and the UAP failed to win any seats in the House of Representatives, and only won a single seat in the Senate, despite an estimated $100 million advertising campaign.

 2022 deregistration

 On 8 September 2022, the UAP was voluntarily deregistered as a party.
 Ralph Babet, the party's sole senator, told media the deregistration was for "administrative reasons" and that the party will "reestablish before the next election".
 Babet is able to continue identifying as a United Australia Party member in the Senate, with the office of the Clerk of the Senate stating that Babet’s status as a UAP senator would not change until he advised the office it had.

+In February 2025, the High Court ruled that Palmer cannot register the UAP again for the 2025 federal election.
+Following this ruling, Palmer announced he had joined the Trumpet of Patriots and had become Chairman of the party in order to contest the election.

 State and territory politics

+New South Wales

+The United Australia Party has never been registered in New South Wales.

+At the 2023 state election, the United Australia Party endorsed nine candidates (including party leader Craig Kelly) for the Legislative Council as "Group B" due to the party being unregistered in New South Wales.
+No candidates from this group were elected.